assamite/creamas/docs/source/create_sim.rst

 	                        agent_kwargs=agent_kwargs,
 	                        n_agents=20)

-	# Advance simulation by single step
+	# Advance simulation by a single step.
 	sim.step()

 	# Close the simulation and it's environment.